jqueryscript/ChatGPT-Resources/README.md

 - [chat-gpt](https://github.com/jcubic/chat-gpt) - ChatGPT conversation saving bookmark.
 - [chatgpt-clone](https://github.com/EyuCoder/chatgpt-clone) - A ChatGPT Clone with DALL.E using OpenAIs text-davinci-003 and image generation Model.
 - [chatgpt-go](https://github.com/chatgp/chatgpt-go) - Chatgpt sdk writen by golang.
+- [chatgpt-github-actions](https://github.com/cirolini/chatgpt-github-actions) - This project aims to automate code review using the ChatGPT language model.
+It integrates with Github Actions, and upon receiving a Pull Request, it automatically sends each code review to ChatGPT for an explanation.